maZe0z/Watermelon-problem/README.md

 # Watermelon-problem
 problem number 4A on Codeforces
+Not sure if it is supposed to be coded like that because I don't take into consideration that parts may be unequal, however the solution was accepted.

+Here's the problem:

 One hot summer day Pete and his friend Billy decided to buy a watermelon.
 They chose the biggest and the ripest one, in their opinion.
 After that the watermelon was weighed, and the scales showed w kilos.
 They rushed home, dying of thirst, and decided to divide the berry, however they faced a hard problem.